casdoor/casdoor-website/docs/provider/captcha/overview.md

 ---
 title: Overview
-description: Add a geetest captcha to your application
+description: Add a captcha to your application
-keywords: [geetest]
+keywords: [captcha]
 authors: [Resulte]
 ---